-Private company formation in Republic of Ireland: forming a limited company in South of Ireland is swift and straightforward with Coddan Irish Republic company formation agent, and our fees are among the lowest anywhere.
+Private company formation in Republic of Ireland: forming a limited company in South of Ireland is swift and straightforward with Ukincorp Irish Republic company formation agent, and our fees are among the lowest anywhere.
 We cut out all the unnecessary red tape and company formation services in Éire, such as expensive solicitors, and deal directly with Companies Registration Office in Poblacht na hÉireann to ensure private limited companies are formed in the fastest possible time - often in a matter of couple of days - and with the minimum of fuss.

 Company formation in Saorstát Éireann online: we have a range of limited companies formation packages in Republic of Ireland to suit individual needs, and they start from just £294.99, with no hidden charges or fees.
-In addition, at Coddan, we provide a range of company formation services in Dublin to help people forming their limited companies there.
+In addition, at Ukincorp, we provide a range of company formation services in Dublin to help people forming their limited companies there.
 We have Irish nominee directors and Irish nominee shareholders services, in cases where clients don't have enough officers to propose for company directors, secretary or shareholders, or indeed where people wish to register a limited company in Republic with nominee directors, nominee secretary and a nominee shareholder and retain their anonymity & not have their own names appear on the register at Companies House in Éire.

 NO HIDDEN CHARGES